 The LGPS is a funded defined-benefit scheme, with the assets held in separate funds adminstered by South Tyneside Local Authority.
-The total contribution made for the year ended 31 July 2014 was £968,365, of which employer's contributions totalled £776,456 and employees' contributions totalled £191,909.
-The agreed contribution rates for future years are 16.8% for employers and range from 5.5% to 12.5% for employees.
+The total contribution made for the year ended 31 July 2015 was £1,132,724, of which employer's contributions totalled £891,931 and employees' contributions totalled £240,793.
+The agreed contribution rates for future years are 17.3% for employers and range from 5.5% to 12.5% for employees, depending on salary.